swisstopo/swissgeol-viewer-app/README.md

 A few URL parameters will modify the behaviour of the viewer:

 - `noLimit` disable the navigation limits (sphere and lava).
 Use noLimit=false to enforce limits on local dev.
-- `assetIds` display some additionnal Cesium ION 3dtilesets (coma separated list of CesiumIon ids)
+- `assetIds` display some additional Cesium ION 3dtilesets (coma separated list of CesiumIon ids)
 - `maximumScreenSpaceError` define the visual quality (default: 2.0 except for localhost which is 100.0)
 - `ownterrain` activates Swisstopo terrain (mind that their is only data in the swissrectangle)
 - `swissrectangle` restrict rendering to the Swiss rectangle